Al-Ahli Arab Hospital explosion: Rocket vs airstrike

 The Guardian quoted Marc Garlasco as saying that the crater at the blast site required kinetic energy inconsistent with a Joint Direct Attack Munition (JDAM) aerial bomb, and was also inconsistent with an airstrike, concluding that it was "more likely to be a weapon that failed and released its payload over a wide area".
 In an interview with PBS, Garlasco also referred to an unusual amount of fire damage, pointing to a long period of burn which, according to him, is also inconsistent with the way standard military munitions work.
-Bellingcat noted that one of the images the IDF spokesman used to demonstrate there was no crater did in fact show what appeared to be a crater, and also quoted Garlasco's analysis.
-Bellingcat requested comment, and the next day IDF spokesman Jonathan Conricus stated that the size of the crater and the damage caused were too small for the munitions used by the IDF, as previously stated: "Scroll through pictures of rockets that impacted in Sderot, Ashkelon, in Be'er-Sheva, you'll see very similar sites," he said.
+Bellingcat said that one of the images the IDF spokesman used to demonstrate there was no crater did in fact show what appeared to be a crater, and also quoted Garlasco's analysis.
+Bellingcat requested comment, and the next day IDF spokesman Jonathan Conricus said that the size of the crater and the damage caused were too small for the munitions used by the IDF: "Scroll through pictures of rockets that impacted in Sderot, Ashkelon, in Be'er-Sheva, you'll see very similar sites", he said.
 "A small crater, lots of soot and fire remarks and you can see that all of the buildings around are generally intact."
-NR Jenzen-Jones, a director at Armament Research Services, also told the BBC that the crater observed at the hospital was significantly smaller than what would typically result from a 155 mm artillery projectile.
-On the other hand, Mark Cancian of the Centre for Strategic and International Studies said that he was unable to conclude from the available evidence whether the crater may have been caused by an artillery shell, a mortar, or a rocket.
+NR Jenzen-Jones, a director at Armament Research Services (ARES), also told the BBC that the crater observed at the hospital was significantly smaller than what would typically result from a 155 mm artillery projectile.
+On the other hand, Mark Cancian of the Centre for Strategic and International Studies (CSIS) said that he was unable to conclude from the available evidence whether the crater may have been caused by an artillery shell, a mortar, or a rocket.

-Human Rights Watch determined that the sound audible in the video recorded by a bystander was consistent with a motor-propelled munition, such as a rocket or missile, and inconsistent with an artillery shell.
-Additionally, Human Rights Watch said that the impact crater lacked any indication that the projectile was spin-stabilized, as would be an artillery shell launched at an angle of less than 45 degrees.
-Two researchers from the Australian Strategic Policy Institute noted that the blast radius and lack of structural damage on the surrounding cars were inconsistent with a typical Israeli airstrike.
+Human Rights Watch (HRW) determined that the sound audible in the video recorded by a bystander was consistent with a motor-propelled munition, such as a rocket or missile, and inconsistent with an artillery shell.
+Additionally, Human Rights Watch (HRW) said that the impact crater lacked any indication that the projectile was spin-stabilized, as would be an artillery shell launched at an angle of less than 45 degrees.
+Two researchers from the Australian Strategic Policy Institute (ASPI) said that the blast radius and lack of structural damage on the surrounding cars were inconsistent with a typical Israeli airstrike.